 On the third hill, surrounded by cypress trees, is Monticino Sanctuary.
-Enriched by a great façade in 1926, donated by Cardinal Michele Lega and designed by Edoardo Collamarini, the Sanctuary is the starting point for a visit to Open Air Geological Museum, in the area used for gypsum caving.
+Enriched by a great façade in 1926, donated by Cardinal Michele Lega and designed by Edoardo Collamarini, the Sanctuary is the starting point for a visit to the Open Air Geological Museum, in the area used for gypsum caving.

-Our itinerary moves to Casola Valsenio, a small village on Romagna Appenines, known as The Town of Herbs and Forgotten Fruits.
+Our itinerary moves to Casola Valsenio, a small village on the Romagna Appenines, known as The Town of Herbs and Forgotten Fruits.

-Valsenio Abbey is truly a special place, where visitors can breathe the mystical yet simple atmosphere of Medieval countryside churches.
+Valsenio Abbey is truly a special place, where visitors can breathe the mystical yet simple atmosphere of medieval countryside churches.

-From here, it only takes a couple of minutes to reach Cardello, the house where writer Alfredo Oriani from Faenza lived most of his life and composed all of his books.
-The building is supposed to date back to XI Century and used to be the guest house for Valsenio Abbey.
-The rooms, left intact after the passing of the last member of the family, are a rare and beautiful example of noble Romagna family living, from late XIX century.
+From here, it only takes a couple of minutes to reach Cardello, the house where writer Alfredo Oriani from Faenza lived most of his life and wrote all of his books.
+The building is supposed to date back to the XI Century and used to be the guest house for Valsenio Abbey.
+The rooms, left intact after the passing of the last member of the family, are a rare and beautiful example of noble Romagna family living, from the late XIX century.

 In the Well Room, the permanent setup “Caterina’s Mysteries”, dedicated to Caterina Sforza’s deeds and loves, transports the visitor to an interactive reality, guided by the Lioness of Romagna in person!